dixonte/JoystickGremlinWhitelister/README.md

 # Proof of Concept only
 Feel free to use this code.
 I'm unsure if I want to polish it up more or release it yet.

+# To-do list
+- Installer
+- Verify joystick_gremlin.exe process
+  - Perhaps hash the file at install and store hash for checking at runtime?
+- Allow basic configuration in case this is useful for other programs besides Joystick Gremlin